Indefy/team-sketcher-client/README.md

+#team-sketcher-server

 Team Sketcher client - this is the client of the app serving as the frontend running using React framework.

 A whiteboard collaboration app lets multiple users work together on a virtual whiteboard in real-time.
 They can draw, write, and edit content simultaneously, making it a useful tool for remote teams, students, and educators.